csfulop/tanulmanyi-versenyek/README-ai.md

 Only implement one step at a time.
 Progress one-by-one.
 Make sure the current step is ready before starting the next one.
-See existing step4-coding-summary-xxx.md files for the completed steps.

 ## This is our high level workflow:
 1: you implement the next step based on the breakdown plan and let me know when you are ready